submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ---

-In this section of the documentation we explain the necessary steps to make a submariner release, it's assumed that you are familiar with the submariner project and the different repositories.
+This section explains the necessary steps to make a submariner release.
+It is assumed that you are familiar with the submariner project and the various repositories.

-# Step 1: release submariner (core)
+# Step 1: create a submariner release

-Assuming that you have an existing submariner git directory, and that you are making a release based in master.
+Assuming that you have an existing submariner git directory, the following steps create a release named "Globalnet Overlapping IP support RC0" with version v0.2.0-rc0 based on the master branch.

 ```bash
 cd submariner